Skip to main content

 Working with MCP tools

-Once your MCP server URL has been integrated into your chosen client (e.g. Claude), the LLM gains access to the tools exposed by the server.
-However, certain tools will only be accessible if your project has the required configuration.
+Once your MCP server URL has been integrated into your chosen client (e.g. Claude), the LLM gains access to the tools the server exposes.
+Some tools only appear if your project has the required configuration.

 For example: